 4. Discussion

 The aims of this systematic review were to analyze cannabinoid usage patterns, reasons for use, and treatment efficacy and safety, in people with SCI.
 The reviewed evidence shows cannabinoid users tended to be single, male, and younger compared to non-users, and the preferred route of administration was smoking.
 The observational studies reported that cannabinoids were preferred over traditional analgesics due to an earlier onset and longer duration of action, greater therapeutic efficacy, and a limited side effect profile.
 Interestingly, many studies involved adjunct use of cannabinoids with concurrent substances including opioids.
-Preliminary results from both observational and experimental studies suggest that cannabinoids are effective in managing pain and spasticity in people with SCI.
-The most significant side effects concluded from these studies were “fatigue”, “feeling high” or “feeling stoned”, and “difficulty concentrating”.
-However, the experimental studies did not cause changes in objectively measured signs; such as BP, RR, temperature, and blood biomarkers.
+Preliminary results from both observational and experimental studies suggest that cannabinoids may effectively manage pain and spasticity in people with SCI.
+The most significant side effects were “fatigue”, “feeling high” or “feeling stoned”, and “difficulty concentrating”.
+However, the experimental studies did not show changes in objectively measured signs; such as BP, RR, temperature, and blood biomarkers.